hbldh/pyberryimu/README.md

 I2C communications lib for using [BerryIMU] (http://ozzmaker.com/product/berryimu-accelerometer-gyroscope-magnetometer-barometricaltitude-sensor/).

-**This library uses and includes several snippets of code form the [Official BerryIMU repository](http://github.com/mwilliams03/BerryIMU).**
+**This library uses and includes several snippets of code from the [Official BerryIMU repository](http://github.com/mwilliams03/BerryIMU).**

 ## Installation